-THEA 005 2.00 to 3.00 Units Applied Drama
+THEA 005 2.0 to 3.0 Units Applied Drama

 Prerequisite: Audition for actors only.
 Course Advisory: SCC minimum English standard.
 The study and rehearsal of dramatic, comedic and musical works for the stage which includes: classical plays, contemporary dramas and comedies, revues, poetry presentations and one-acts.
 Students participate as actors, ensemble members and/or accompanists.
-This is an open-entry, open-exit course.
-Repeatable 3 times.
-Two unit option requires 19.3 hours lab, three unit option requires an additional 9.5 hours.
-(5 week course).
+This is an Open Entry/Open Exit course.
+Two unit option requires nineteen and one-third hours lab, three unit option requires an additional nine and one-half hours.
+(5-week course).